 Rice, unknown to Greeks some 70 years ago

 In those times, rice suddenly became a must!
 Not only that it’s not authentic, it’s unhealthy, starchy, genetically modified and it aided the quest of making the Greeks obese.
-Together with potatoes, wheat and barley, rice is one of the causes of all health issues related to nutrition Greeks have today!
+Together with potatoes, wheat and barley, rice is one of the reasons modern Greek cuisine is not that healthy!
 Unlike the popular belief that saturated fat cause health issuer, (Read here why this is false) I strongly believe the blame finger should be pointed to rice!
 Eating too much rice and starch is a problem for many nations around the globe.
 But when you mix the Greek tradition with rice – the result is that Greeks (Together with Cypriots) became one of the most obese nations in Europe with a high percentage of registered diabetics.

 The excuse of religion

 If you ask the average Greek why did they exclude the meat from Gemista, they will tell you to adjust the food for lent and fasting.
 I would like to oppose this because this tradition is not originally Greek!
 It was imposed artificially and systematically throughout centuries.
 Ancient Greeks did not exclude the meat for the religious reasons, they actually ate it during the religious festivities when the sacrifices took place.
 But, as with everything, if you have a population that will eat wheat and rice predominantly, you’ll be able to rule them easily and impose whatever political, religious or social dictatorship on them!
-Ancient Greeks did not become intellectually superior to any other European tribe or nation back in the antiquity because they ate rice and wheat!
+Ancient Greeks did not become so intelectual back in the antiquity because they ate rice and wheat!
 Quite the opposite!
-They ate Zea, Fish, Olives, Lamb, Intestines, Pork, Eggs, Cheese and all sorts of vegetables.
-Gluten and starch were almost not present in their daily diet.
+They ate Zea, fish, olives, lamb, intestines, eggs, cheese and all sorts of vegetables.
+Gluten and starch were quite low!

 Let’s put a stop on starch domination